 - Tin (optional)

 If you are making these for yourself or for members of your family then you will just need a few simple supplies from the supply list above, most of which, you might already have.
-You can find packs of fold over elastic (FOE) at places like Joann Craft and Fabric stores, but tone of the cheapest place to get it is online at Sunshine Supply Shoppe.
+You can find packs of fold over elastic (FOE) at places like Joann Craft and Fabric stores, but one of the cheapest place to get it is online at Sunshine Supply Shoppe or Etsy.
 FOE comes in many colors and patterns, plus I have seen really pretty glitter and velvet Fold Over Elastic.
 You can get make about 3.5 hair ties with each yard of FOE.
 You will also need a ruler for measuring your FOE and some sharp sewing scissors for precise cuts.
 I use a candle or a lighter to slightly singe the ends of my hair ties so they don’t get frayed.

 Fold Over Elastic (FOE) comes in many pretty colors.
 Search Etsy.com or Sunshine Supply Shoppe to see all of the gorgeous colors, prints and textures.
 The best size for hair ties is 5/8 inch wide.